-HowTo: Recover Wordpress Password Part I
+HowTo: Recover WordPress Password Part I

-A few days ago, I installed Wordpress on one of my project/experiment blogs and I forgot to write down or change the temporary password.
+A few days ago, I installed WordPress on one of my project/experiment blogs and I forgot to write down or change the temporary password.
 I only realized my mistake right after I signed out.
 I couldn’t remember the password and I couldn’t log back in.
-If it can happen to me, someone who has been using Wordpress for several years now, I know it can happen to anyone, especially newbies.
+If it can happen to me, someone who has been using WordPress for several years now, I know it can happen to anyone, especially newbies.

-There are times when we inadvertently lose or forget our blog passwords and when this happens, there are several ways to recover your password.
+There are times when we inadvertently lose or forget our blog passwords and when this happens, there are several ways to recover your WordPress password.

 Automatic Remailer

-If you can still remember your username and email address, you can use the Wordpress automatic remailer or “lost password” feature found on your blog’s the login page.
+If you can still remember your username and email address, you can use the WordPress automatic remailer or “lost password” feature found on your blog’s the login page.

-• Go to your Wordpress Login page (http://yoursite.com/wp-login.php)
+• Go to your WordPress Login page (http://yoursite.com/wp-login.php)

 • Click on Lost you password?